AdaBest: Minimizing Client Drift in Federated Learning via Adaptive Bias Estimation: Introduction

 In Federated Learning (FL), multiple sites with data often known as \emph{clients} collaborate to train a model by communicating parameters through a central hub called \emph{server}.
 At each round, the server broadcasts a set of model parameters to a number of clients.
 Selected clients separately optimize towards their local objective.
 The locally trained parameters are sent back to the server, where they are aggregated to form a new set of parameters for the next round.
 A well-known aggregation is to simply average the parameters received from the participating clients in each round.
 This method is known as \fedavg \cite{mcmahan2017communication} or \localsgd~\cite{stich2018local}.

-In order to reduce the communication costs as well as privacy concerns \cite{zhu2020deep}, multiple local optimization steps are often preferable and sometimes inevitable \cite{mcmahan2017communication}.
+In order to reduce the communication costs as well as privacy concerns (for example possible leakage of data from gradients \cite{zhu2020deep}), multiple local optimization steps are often preferable and sometimes inevitable \cite{mcmahan2017communication}.
 Unfortunately, multiple local updates subject the parameters to \emph{client drift} \cite{karimireddy2020scaffold}.
 While \sgd is an unbiased gradient descent estimator, \localsgd is biased due to the existence of client drift.
 As a result, \localsgd converges to a neighborhood around the optimal solution with a distance proportionate to the magnitude of the bias \cite{ajalloeian2020convergence}.
 The amount of this bias itself depends on the heterogeneity among the clients' data distribution, causing \localsgd to perform poorly on non-iid benchmarks \cite{zhao2018federated}.

 One effective way of reducing client drift is by adapting Reduced Variance SGD (\rvsgd) methods \cite{johnson2013accelerating,roux2012stochastic,shalev2013stochastic,nguyen2017sarah} to \localsgd.
 The general strategy is to regularize the local updates with an estimate of gradients of inaccessible training samples (i.e., data of other clients).
 In other words, the optimization direction of a client is modified using the estimated optimization direction of other clients.
 These complementary gradients could be found for each client $i$ by subtracting an estimate of the local gradients from an estimate of the oracle's\footnote{Oracle dataset refers to the hypothetical dataset formed by stacking all clients' data.
 Oracle gradients are the full-batch gradients of the Oracle dataset.} full gradients.
 In this paper, we refer to these two estimates with $\vh_i$ and $\vh$, respectively.
 Therefore, a reduced variance local gradient for client $i$ would be in general form of $\nabla L_i + (\vh - \vh_i)$ where $\nabla L_i$ corresponds to the true gradients of the local objective for client $i$.